Lshaban313/EECE.5811/README.md

 stack_test():
 Demonstrates pushing integers (e.g. 10, 20, 30) onto the stack.
 Pops some values, printing each pop in a vertical format.

+## Dependencies / Libraries
+Python 3.x (required)
+multiprocessing (comes with the standard Python library; no extra install needed) No additional external libraries are used beyond the standard Python library.